Table of Contents

-With regard to sucrose, it is important to note that it is not a reducing sugar because all anomeric carboxyl groups are involved in the bond.
+With regard to sucrose, it is important to note that it is not a reducing carbohydrate because all anomeric carboxyl groups are involved in the bond.

 Maltose (as well as isomaltose Glc α1è6 Glc) is created, among others, by splitting starch with α-amylase.
-Maltose is a reducing sugar.
+Maltose is a reducing carbohydrate.

-Reducing and non-reducing sugars can easily be distinguished by the fact that non-reducing disaccharides have two Greek letters in their names (sucrose: α-D-glucose(1.2)-β-fructose) and reducing ones only have one (maltose: α-glucose (1.4)-glucose)
+Reducing and non-reducing carbohydrates can easily be distinguished by the fact that non-reducing disaccharides have two Greek letters in their names (sucrose: α-D-glucose(1.2)-β-fructose) and reducing ones only have one (maltose: α-glucose (1.4)-glucose)

-Oligosaccharides are combinations consisting of between three and 20 sugars and mostly play a role in metabolism as a glycoprotein.
+Oligosaccharides are combinations consisting of 3–20 carbohydrates.
+They play a role in metabolism as glycoproteins.

-Polysaccharides are the carbohydrates one probably thinks of first due to diets, bodybuilding, and alternative lifestyles which are broadcast by the media.
-Starch, enemy number one in the “low carbohydrate diet”, is a polysaccharide, for instance.
+Polysaccharides are carbohydrates that come to mind first due to diets, bodybuilding, and alternative lifestyles that are broadcast by the media.
+Starch, enemy number one in the ‘low-carbohydrate diet,’ is a polysaccharide, for instance.

-Cellulose does not play a role with regard to the human metabolism, but it is an important fiber and promotes the proper functioning of the intestines.
+Cellulose does not play a role in human metabolism, but it is an important fiber and promotes the proper functioning of the intestines.